Juan Bobo: Historic and literary roots

 The Juan Bobo tales originally migrated from Spain in an oral tradition influenced by the Spanish picaresque novels (Lazarillo de Tormes; Don Quijote) and Wise Fool tales.
 Published anonymously in 1554, El Lazarillo de Tormes is often viewed as the first modern novel, and "picaresque" became the first genre – a genre of realistic fiction in which the pícaro (the rogue) is the central character.

 The pícaros are unlikely and delinquent heroes – living by their wits among corrupt priests and prostitutes, beggars and idle gentlemen, thieves, tricksters and murderers.

 The Juan Bobo stories incorporate all of these elements – as Juan the pícaro roams the Puerto Rican countryside, moving from job to job, and disaster to disaster.
 Though Juan and his pícaro tricks constitute the main story interest, the satirical comments on various trades and professions give a wealth of information on the social, political and religious fabric of Puerto Rico.

 As Paul Bunyan is identified with the US, Robin Hood with England, and El Zorro with Mexico – Juan Bobo, the beloved noodlehead, is the perennial folk hero of Puerto Rico.

+Distribution

 Children's books and educational uses

 Juan Bobo children's books have been published in the U.S. and throughout the world.
 Juan Bobo stories have been published by numerous publishers, including HarperCollins, Dutton Children's Books, and Scholastic Books.
 The stories are used as elementary school teaching books, for bilingual language programs, and in Spanish-language studies throughout the United States among others.
 In 1962, New York City librarian Pura Belpré authored a novel based on the Juan Bobo character, titled Juan Bobo and the Queen's Necklace: A Puerto Rican Folk Tale.